Tutorial 1: Design Mode — From Idea to Production

 - Executive summary, system architecture, database schema, API design, security model, deployment architecture, and a milestone roadmap

-- Download the plan as Markdown or PDF using the buttons in the top-right of the viewer.
+- Download the plan via the Download menu in the top-right of the viewer — choose Markdown (.md) or PDF (.pdf).

 Step 4 — Review with the Tech Leader